ros-wg-delib/rl_deliberation/README.md

 - `action` is the action taken by the agent.
 In this simple example, it can choose between 0 = move on and 1 = water plant.
 - `reward` is the reward received after taking the action, which is `0.0` in this case, because the agent did not water any plant.
 - `custom_metrics` provides additional information about the episode:
-  - `watered_plant_percent` indicates the percentage of plants watered thus far in the episode.
+  - `watered_plant_fraction` indicates the fraction of plants (between 0 and 1) watered thus far in the episode.
   - `battery_level` indicates the current battery level of the robot.
 (This will not decrease for this environment type, but it will later.)
 - `terminated` indicates whether the episode reached a terminal state (e.g., the task was completed or failed).
 - `truncated` indicates whether the episode ended due to a time limit.